VPNL/TemporalChannels/README.md

 ### Modeling a region of interest using model_roi

-The `model_roi.m` wrapper function is used to fit and validate various temporal models to the mean ROI time series of each session using the procedures described below:
+The `model_roi.m` wrapper function is used to fit and validate various temporal models to the mean time series of a region in each session using the procedures described below:

 1. An object `roi` of the class `ROI` is generated that loads, preprocesses, and organizes the run time series of a region of interest for a set of experiments in each session.
 As explained in detail below `roi(1)` is an object containing model fits, and `roi(2)` is an object containing validation of those fits.
     1. Run time series averaged across all voxels in a region are stored in a 2D cell array `roi(1).run_avgs` with each row indexing a run and each column indexing a session (e.g., `roi(1).run_avgs(N, :)` contains all runs from the *N*-th session in the object).